 Diamond-shaped germanium channel gate-all-around transistor

 Germanium has a higher carrier mobility than silicon.
-Therefore, NDL used a simple method of dry etching to fabricate a novel diamond- shaped channel, which can improve the transport performance of electrons and reduce the leakage current during device operation.
+Therefore, TSRI used a simple method of dry etching to fabricate a novel diamond- shaped channel, which can improve the transport performance of electrons and reduce the leakage current during device operation.
 The gate-all-around structure provides satisfactory gate control ability and thus is suitable for future development and application of the sub-10nm devices.

 Application of microwave and laser annealing to the semiconductor 3D IC process technology